rwardman/rwardman/README.md

 # 🌸 About me

 I'm Rosie, I'm an Engineering Manager working in London.
 I have experience as a full stack developer having worked in front-end, back-end and app development.
 Some technologies I enjoy working with are React, Typescript, Java, Kotlin and React Native.
-Right now I'm learning NextJS.
+Right now I'm learning Next.js alongside exploring innovative AI technologies.

-Outside of work I love to sew, and create clothes that are made just for me.
-I also like to run and swim.

 ## 👋 Get in touch